-The Storage Sense from Windows 10 is a great tool for keeping tabs on the amount of data stored on your drives, as well as for cleaning the storage devices that are connected to your PC or device.
+The Storage Sense from Windows 10 is an excellent tool for keeping tabs on the amount of data stored on your drives, as well as for cleaning the storage devices connected to your PC or device.
 If you filled your hard drive with lots of data, or if you have a Windows 10 device like a tablet or a 2-in-1 with a small storage capacity, the automatic cleaning of your drives might not be enough.
-Which means that you might want to use the manual cleaning options that the Storage Sense offers.
-Read on and you will learn how to clean up your drives and regain free space manually:
+This means that you might want to use the manual cleaning options that Storage Sense offers.
+Read on to learn how to clean up your drives and regain free space manually:

 How to get to the Storage Sense options from Windows 10

 To get to the Storage Sense options, you have to open the Settings app.
-Click or tap on the gear icon from the Start Menu, or follow any method described here: 9 ways to open the Settings app in Windows 10.
+Click or tap on the gear button from the Start Menu, or follow any method described here: 15 ways to open Windows 10 Settings.

 How to manually clean up space with Storage Sense

-In the Storage sense section, there is a switch which you can use to turn it on or off.
+In the Storage Sense section, there is a switch that you can use to turn it on or off.
 If you want to free up space automatically, you should enable it.
-For more information about how the automatic cleaning works, read this guide: How to automatically free up space on your Windows 10 PC, with Storage Sense.
+For more information about how to clean storage spaces automatically, read: Set up Windows 10 to automatically clean up unnecessary files with Storage Sense.

-For this guide’s purpose, click or tap on the “Change how we free up space” link from under the Storage sense switch.
+For this guide’s purpose, click or tap on the “Configure Storage Sense or run it now” link under the Storage Sense switch.

-Once you click/tap the Clean now button, your Windows 10 PC starts removing temporary files.
-As long as it does that, you can see a message like the one in the screenshot below: “Cleaning up files.
+Once you click/tap the Clean now button, Storage Sense begins removing the temporary files and setting OneDrive files as online-only if they meet the criteria selected earlier.
+As long as it does that, you get the message seen in the screenshot below: “Cleaning up files.
 This may take a few minutes”.

 When the process is finished, Windows 10 tells you how much space it managed to recover.